-The Bin Replacement Programme seeks to invest to improve local neighbourhoods by removing small metal dustbins within the backcourts/common bin areas of flats and tenements and replacing them with larger wheeled bins free of charge.
+The Bin Replacement Programme invested in improving local neighbourhoods by removing small metal dustbins from the backcourts/common bin areas of flats and tenements and replacing them with larger wheeled bins free of charge.

-The larger wheeled bins which will be provided will be of various sizes, the size of which will be determined by available space and access and egress to the bin storage area in the backcourt/common bin area.
+45,400 larger wheeled bins were provided.
+These are of various sizes, determined by available space and access and egress to the bin storage area in the backcourt/common bin area.
 This equates to almost 11.3m litres of capacity.

-Additional blue wheeled bins, for the collection of paper, cardboard, plastic bottles and empty cans, were provided.
+31,000 additional blue wheeled bins, for the collection of paper, cardboard, plastic bottles and empty cans, were provided.
 This equates to almost 9.4m litres of additional capacity for recycling.

-Glasgow has around 46,000 small metal dustbins in backcourts or common bin areas of flatted properties, affecting around 1/3 or properties.
-The bins were no longer fit for purpose and are often in poor condition, which can lead to the spread of litter in backcourts, encouraging vermin and creating health and safety issues for both residents and Cleansing operatives.
+Glasgow tenements and flats had around 48,000 small metal dustbins in backcourts or common bin areas of flatted properties, affecting around 1/3 or properties.
+The bins were no longer fit for purpose and were often in poor condition, which led to the spread of litter in backcourts, encouraged vermin and created health and safety issues for both residents and Cleansing operatives.

-The Bin Replacement Programme seeks to addresses these issues and will remove small dustbins in 145,000 tenements/flatted properties in the city and replace them with modern general waste and recycling wheeled bins.
+The Bin Replacement Programme addressed these issues by removing small dustbins from tenements/flatted properties in the city and replaced them with modern general waste and recycling wheeled bins.

-The Bin Replacement Programme will be delivered in 3 phases, over three years, in the following areas -
+The Bin Replacement Programme was delivered in 3 phases, over three years, in the following areas -

-Each resident will be sent a letter prior to the replacement wheeled bins being provided, which will confirm the programmed date.
+Each resident was sent a letter and promotional material prior to the replacement wheeled bins being provided and bins being removed.

-The replacement bins will bring significant benefits to residents in flats through reducing vermin infestation and over-flowing bins and increasing recycling opportunities, reducing waste to landfill or other treatments and reducing missed collections.
+The replacement bins will bring significant benefits to residents in flats through reducing vermin infestation and over-flowing bins, increasing recycling opportunities, reducing waste to landfill or other treatments and reducing missed collections.